 Cleansing the Mind:

 In the western world, children learn at a young age about the importance of physical hygiene yet are taught little about the importance of mental and emotional hygiene.
 Throughout his life, the Dalai Lama has gone to great lengths to show how cleansing one’s mind is just as important as cleansing their body.
 He tells us, “Values are related to our emotions, just as we practice physical hygiene to preserve our physical health, we need to observe emotions to preserve a healthy mind and attitude.”
-There are a number of important steps that we can take to monitor and cleanse our minds of disturbing thoughts and emotions.
-In addition to limiting our exposure to negatively focused television programs and making sure that we get enough sleep, the practice of meditation can help us increase our self-awareness and allows us to interrupt detrimental cognitive and emotional patterns before they cause us to harm ourselves and others.
+There are a number of important steps that we can take to monitor and cleanse our minds and space of disturbing thoughts and emotions.
+In several cultures, it tends to be a common practice to use products like sage or palo santo wood to cleanse negative energy from living spaces in order to restore tranquility and calm emotions.
+In addition, limiting our exposure to negatively focused television programs and making sure that we get enough sleep, when combined with the practice of meditation can help us increase our self-awareness and allow us to interrupt detrimental cognitive and emotional patterns before they cause us to harm ourselves and others.

 - “Compassion is not religious business, it is human business, it is not luxury, it is essential for our own peace and mental stability, it is essential for human survival.”